 Our Pick | Intro to Programming

-Review | “The best thing about Udacity is that its training programs are developed by the industry experts from Google, Facebook, etc. Also their training program contains a lot of assignments which are reviewed by a real person.
-This helps the student to learn effectively and retain it for long time.” – Arif K.
+Review | “The best thing about Udacity is that its training programs are developed by the industry experts from Google, Facebook, etc. Also, their training program contains a lot of assignments which are reviewed by a real person.
+This helps the student to learn effectively and retain it for a long time.” – Arif K.

-Course Topics | Technology (Cloud, Mobile, Security, Data)
+Best For | Technology (Cloud, Mobile, Security, Data) classes

 Our Pick | Digital Forensics

 Review | “One of the best ways to quickly get up to speed with the latest development related technologies.
 [What I like best is] how knowledgeable the presenters are.
 They give you insight into specific technologies that are cutting edge and show you best practices so you can immediately be productive.
-Many times I have went from zero knowledge on a specific subject or technology to feeling very confident with that same technology just by going through a single course.” – Mike D.
+Many times I have [gone] from zero knowledge on a specific subject or technology to feeling very confident with that same technology just by going through a single course.” – Mike D.

 Best For | Zoom classes and virtual workshops for writers